Amit-Gohri/To-Do/README.md

 # To-Do
-This is a to app and i have chaged something
+This is a to app